rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 partial specialization of dispatched function objects.
 For example `is_numeric<T>()` can be used to specialize for any numeric type.

-# Nested Data Types
+# Variable-Size and Nested Data Types

-libcudf supports a number of nested data types, including strings, lists, and structs.
-A string is simply a character string, but a column of strings may have a different-length string in each row.
+libcudf supports a number of variable-size and nested data types, including strings, lists, and structs.

+ * `string`: Simply a character string, but a column of strings may have a different-length string in each row.
-A list is a list of elements of any type, so a column of lists of integers has rows with a list of integers, possibly of a different length, in each row.
-In a colum of structs, each row is a structure comprising one or more fields.
+ * `list`: A list of elements of any type, so a column of lists of integers has rows with a list of integers, possibly of a different length, in each row.
+ * `struct`: In a colum of structs, each row is a structure comprising one or more fields.
 These fields are stored in structure-of-arrays format, so that the column of structs has a nested column for each field of the structure.

-As the heading implies, these column types may be nested arbitrarily.
+As the heading implies, list and struct columns may be nested arbitrarily.
 One may create a column of lists of structs, where the fields of the struct may be of any type, including strings, lists and structs.
 Thinking about deeply nested data types can be confusing for column-based data, even with experience.
 Therefore it is important to carefully write algorithms, and to test and document them well.